DomiR/rxjs-commented-operators/Introduction.md

 Although it is possible to reuse this instance, it is considered best practice to use a function to make sure that any used internal state is not being reused.
 Also, often you will want to pass some extra arguments to your operator `e.g. filter(x => x > 10)`.

 Now, to the value that we have to return when creating a new operator:
-Within our operator function we need to return another function, which takes a source observable as an argument.
-This source observable is the upstream observable or, in other words, it is the datastream that is piped into your operator.
+Within our operator function, we need to return another function, which takes a source observable as an argument.
+This source observable is the upstream observable or, in other words, it is the data stream that is piped into your operator.

 ```js
 // this example operator has no arguments